romeovs/creep/README.md

 be happy to implement extra features.

-Thanks go out to [Chase Colman](https://github.com/chase) for fixing the metric issues creep had and being a helpful fellow.
+Thanks go out to [Chase Colman](https://github.com/chase) for fixing the metric issues creep had, a wercker script and just for being a helpful fellow.

 [Creepin'](https://www.youtube.com/watch?v=i69wpDHOWKI)